-EXTENDED RANGE FORECAST OF ATLANTIC SEASONAL HURRICANE ACTIVITY AND LANDFALL STRIKE PROBABILITY FOR 2014
+EXTENDED RANGE FORECAST OF ATLANTIC SEASONAL HURRICANE ACTIVITY AND LANDFALL STRIKE PROBABILITY FOR 2015

-We continue to foresee a below-average 2014 Atlantic hurricane season.
-The tropical Atlantic remains slightly cooler than normal, while El Niño is in the process of developing.
-However, the transition to El Niño has slowed some in recent weeks, and the tropical Atlantic has anomalously warmed, causing us to increase our forecast slightly.
-We are still calling for a below-average probability of United States and Caribbean major hurricane landfall.
+We continue to foresee a well below-average 2015 Atlantic hurricane season.
+A strong El Niño event now appears likely.
+Conditions in the tropical Atlantic remain unfavorable for hurricane formation.
+We continue to call for a below-average probability of United States and Caribbean major hurricane landfall.

-(as of 2 June 2014)
+(as of 1 June 2015)